nwc6624/nwc6624/README.md

 ## About Me
 - 🎓 **Education**
   - *M.S. in Computer Science* – Georgia Institute of Technology (Spring 2026)
-  - *B.S. in Computer Science* – Eastern New Mexico University (Dec 2024)
+  - *B.S. in Computer Science* – Eastern New Mexico University (December 2024)
 - 📍 **Location:** New Mexico, USA
-- 🧩 **Interests:** Machine Learning, Augmented Reality (AR), Mobile Development, Cloud Infrastructure
+- 🧩 **Interests:** Machine Learning, Software Engineering, Mobile Development, Cloud Infrastructure
 - 🎯 **Goal:** To design and implement systems that are intelligent, efficient, and built to last.

 ---